 The Electrical & Systems Engineering Department is pleased to announce a full time faculty opening

 The Preston M. Green Department of Electrical & Systems Engineering at Washington University in St. Louis invites applications for faculty positions at all levels, for fall 2016.
 The Electrical & Systems Engineering department moved to a new building, Preston M. Green Hall, with state-of-the-art facilities.
 Candidates should be exceptionally strong, possess novel and creative visions of research, and commit gladly to teaching at both the undergraduate and graduate levels.
-They should have an earned doctorate in Electrical Engineering, Computer Science, Applied Physics, Systems Engineering, Mathematics, Statistics, Operations Research or related fields.
+They should have an earned doctorate in Electrical Engineering, Computer Engineering, Computer Science, Applied Physics, Systems Engineering, Mathematics, Statistics, Operations Research or related fields.